The key to helping customers in a market that values empathy

 You can source virtual agents from anywhere in the U.S., including from rural communities where employment options are limited, but language and cultural knowledge are second nature.
 This option comes with significant benefits for organizations and their customers.

 There are a couple of key benefits to using a remote agent workforce.
-One of the biggest fiscal benefits is that it saves your organization the overhead investment and ongoing costs of opening and operating a physical call center location.
+One of the biggest fiscal benefits is that it saves your organization the overhead investment and ongoing costs of opening and operating a physical contact center location.
 From a hiring standpoint, allowing agents to work remotely opens up your talent pool to all corners of the country so you can bring on the best, most qualified and most motivated professionals to serve your customers.

 Interested in finding out how a flex workforce might mean for your customer service team?